 The authors focus on three gaps that are relevant for this:

 - Assimilation Gap: institution, governments and regulators tend to be even slower in adapting.
-Thing about labor law, accounting principles, data protection and so on, and how these are today so distant from the needed reality of modern technology.
+Think about labour law, accounting principles, data protection and so on, and how these are today so distant from the needed reality of modern technology.

 Intentional Strategy to move on

 Most of the respondents to the survey have identified the Lack of Strategy as the top barrier from maturing digitally.